AWS::ECS::TaskDefinition ContainerDefinition - AWS CloudFormation

 ReadonlyRootFilesystem

 When this parameter is true, the container is given read-only access to its root file system.
-This parameter maps to ReadonlyRootfs in the Create a container section of the Docker Remote API and the --read-only option to docker run.
+This parameter maps to ReadonlyRootfs in the docker container create command and the --read-only option to docker run.

 Note